This post may contain affiliate links. For more information, please read the full disclosure policy here.

 But alas, there is more to this habitat than just these cuddly creatures.
 You can also see the giraffe, rhinoceros, gorilla, Sumatran tiger and African elephant.
 I should also mention there is a little surprise from my home country too: kangaroos.

 This is where I become useless to your Atlanta CityPASS decision.
 I didn’t go to either of these probably fantastic institutions because I ran out of time.
 If you are just visiting for the weekend and purely focus on the pass, I believe you would be able to see all the sights.
 However, I did a film tour one morning and then spent a further afternoon at the Martin Luther King Jr Historic Site.
-So if you want to stick to the same itinerary as myself then an Atlanta long weekend would be perfect!
+So if you want to stick to the same itinerary as me then an Atlanta long weekend would be perfect!